OpenID Connect Authentication

 auth-openid-username-claim=other

-OpenID claim data are returned by the OpenID Provider (OP), so configuring custom claims and scopes to suit your use-cases must be completed externally to Workbench.
+The OP returns OpenID claim data, so configuring custom claims and scopes to suit your use cases must be completed externally to Workbench.
 Not all OPs provide this functionality.

 Note that, because the username claim must match a Linux account username, the username claim is subject to the same restrictions as those applied by the operating system to account usernames.
 See the CAVEATS section on the useradd man-page for more information about username restrictions.
 To summarize: portable usernames are limited to 32 characters in length, and must only contain alphanumeric characters, underscores, and dashes.
 Optionally, they can end with a ‘$’ dollar sign character.